 If you do not already have a healthy sized emergency fund, begin cutting all unnecessary costs and luxuries from your day-to-day life to start saving now.
 All reasoning behind maintaining a sufficient cash buffer to absorb unexpected costs is now greatly amplified.
 The unpredictability of life as an international professional tends to necessitate an emergency fund slightly larger than your friends back home, and this is amplified further still as an international family will experience unexpected one-off costs with even greater frequency, and often at a much higher price.

 Studies have shown that children, on average, cost approximately $2,000 per month, per child (with daughters typically costing more) in the long run.
 This is, of course, not inclusive of potential private schooling or university fees.
 While the expenses will not be a predictable straight line monthly cost, the first year of your first baby’s life will tend to necessitate a large number of one-off fees, particularly in preparation of the new arrival (outfitting the baby room, stroller, baby bags, new camera…).
 Thankfully, friends and family are often more than happy to chip in to help build out your baby goods arsenal, but it would be wise to plan your baby budget conservatively.
-In fact, the most noticeable “expense” associated with starting a new family is simply the loss of income if a previously working mother takes time off during pregnancy or if one of the parents stays home with the baby to shoulder the noble responsibility of homemaker.
+In fact, the most noticeable “expense” associated with starting a new family in Japan is simply the loss of income if a previously working mother takes time off during pregnancy or if one of the parents stays home with the baby to shoulder the noble responsibility of homemaker.
 Replacing this lost income can be a daunting task, or will necessitate decreased discretionary spending for the household.

 Cost of Child Birth In Japan